Meta-learning Optimizers for Communication-Efficient Learning: Conclusion

 \section{Conclusion}

-We demonstrated the utility of learned optimization for improving communication-efficient distributed training of deep networks, proposing two learned optimizer architectures — LAgg-A and LOpt-A. Our results illustrate that these optimizers can effectively be applied in communication-efficient distributed settings.
+We have demonstrated the utility of learned optimization for improving communication-efficient distributed training in homogeneous data and device settings.
+Specifically, we proposed two learned optimizer architectures for this setting — LAgg-A and LOpt-A. Our results illustrate that these optimizers can effectively be applied in communication-efficient distributed settings.
 We highlight their generalization capabilities to unseen architectures and datasets.
 These findings establish learned optimization as a promising direction for improving communication-efficient distributed training algorithms for deep learning while scaling to diverse architectures, datasets, and $H$ values.
-They also hold promise not only in the current context but also in decentralized and federated learning scenarios.\looseness-1
+They also hold promise not only in the current context but also in decentralized and federated learning scenarios.